 Regular Cleaning

 Dust and vacuum your home regularly.
-Use a vacuum cleaner with a HEPA filter.
+Use a vacuum with a HEPA filter.
 Clean or replace filters in HVAC systems and air purifiers.
 Wash bedding, curtains, and upholstery often to reduce dust mites and allergens.

 Monitor for Mold